We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Size range: XS–XL

-These 2-in-1 running shorts from Soothfeel come in sizes XS–XL and have over 2,000 5-star reviews online.
+These 2-in-1 running shorts from Soothfeel come in sizes XS–XL and have more than 2,000 five-star reviews online.

 The shorts feature a back pocket with a zippered closure, as well as a side phone pocket.
-They also have an elastic waistband that fits flat against the body.
+They also have an elastic waistband that fits flat against your body.

 The outer part of the short is made from 90% nylon and 10% elastane, while the lining is constructed from 80% nylon and 20% elastane.